-Meals and Breaks in Kentucky
+Kentucky Meals and Breaks

-Kentucky employers are legally mandated to provide a meal break of at least 20 minutes to employees who work for at least 7.5 hours.
-This break must be provided to the employee between the 3rd and 5th hour of the workday as long as there is no mutual agreement stating otherwise.
+This break must be provided to the employee between the third and fifth hour of the workday, as long as there is no mutual agreement stating otherwise.
 Additionally, this break can last for a reasonable length, such as 30 minutes.

 Employers can choose not to compensate their workers for this break if they are fully relieved of their duties.
 However, all breaks that are less than 20 minutes should be paid.

 Another break that is mandated is the rest break.
-According to Kentucky law, employees within the state must be eligible for a rest period of at least 10 minutes per every 4 hours of work.
+According to Kentucky law, employees within the state must be eligible for a rest period of at least 10 minutes per every four hours of work.

 Employees can choose to waive their breaks, but this should be written and documented.

-Leave and Paid Time Off (PTO) in Kentucky
+Kentucky Leave and Paid Time Off (PTO)

 This is offered to employees under the Family and Medical Leave Act (FMLA).
 FMLA states that all employees are eligible for 12 weeks of unpaid, job-protected leave within one year to attend to household medical-related issues.